puppetlabs/puppetlabs-vsphere/README.md

     puppet resource vsphere_machine /opdx1/vm/eng/garethr-test ensure=absent

+To only remove the machine's definition, but leave the underlying configuration and disk files in place, you can set `ensure` to `unregistered`:

+    puppet resource vsphere_machine /opdx1/vm/eng/garethr-test ensure=unregistered

+Please note that the module currently provides no mechanism to clean up the files left behind by this operation.

 ### A note on datacenters

 By default we will use the default datacenter for your installation.
 If